mnm-21/Network_dynamics_course_project/README.md

 - **Headless Mode**: Use `headless=True` for maximum performance in experiments
 - **Termination**: Set `terminate_on_success=True` to stop simulation upon first success
-- **Data Flooding**: Can be disabled in optimized version for pure search scenarios
-- **Hop Recalculation**: Optimized to run less frequently in headless mode

 ## File Structure